hellokatechan/DataPrep/week6/README.md

 3)How many events in total did players participate in for each tour?
 Uuse aggregate with TOUR under Grouped Fields and EVENTS under Aggregated Fields - Answers: 2,266 for LPGA and 2,282 for PGA

 4) How much do players win per event?
-What's the average of this for each tour? (help) Create a new step then create a new calculated field to find out the money a player gets per event MONEY/EVENTS - Answers: Average Money Per Event for LPGA is $25,525 and $120,281 for PGA
+What's the average of this for each tour?
+Create a new step then create a new calculated field to find out the money a player gets per event MONEY/EVENTS - Answers: Average Money Per Event for LPGA is $25,525 and $120,281 for PGA

 5) How do players rank by prize money for each tour?